osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

     #Plot the graph
     Visualisation.plotPaths(Neptune, path, labels, fig = './plot.png')
     ```
     You will get the graph as a picture output.
-Not very pretty because of the limitations of MatPlotLib, but we can see that 'IHS Markit' has the most findings with a 'high' Severity Label.

     Now we can go into more detail using the below script.
     ```py